Using Pollen Sub

 Fall feeding of pollen supplement can really help a colony overwinter well and emerge in the Spring raring to go!
 It can also be used in early Spring to kick-start brood rearing.
 When it IS used this way, it needs to be continued until the bees are consistently bringing in pollen on their own.|

 The simplest way to offer a pollen supplement is to use a commercial mix.
-I have used Mega-Bee quite successfully and like that it is a non-soy product that can be offered as a patty or a liquid and not just as a patty, because patties just don't work for me.
+I have used Mega-Bee quite successfully and like that it is a non-soy product that can be offered as a solid or a liquid and not just as a patty, because patties just don't work for me.

-Also, it is important to remember that if you feed patties in the spring, you MUST keep fresh patties on the hive until they begin bringing in their own pollen or the hive (now rearing brood because of the patties) may starve without them.
+It is important to remember that if you do decide to feed in the spring, you MUST keep feed on the hive until the bees begin bringing in their own pollen or the hive (now rearing brood because of the feed) may starve without it.